 By Gianna Jirak

-Gianna Jirak is a Prince William Living intern with aspirations of becoming an international and political reporter.
-She is a junior at Hylton High School and the editor-in-chief of her school newspaper.
+Gianna Jirak is an intern at Prince William Living with aspirations of being an international and political reporter.
+She is a rising senior at C.D.
+Hylton Senior High School, the editor-in-chief of her school newspaper, a social media intern at Brides & Weddings Magazine, and a freelance reporter for Potomac Local News.